isrand/hetsdk/README.md

 or

-`ERROR`: if the creator of the topic didn't choose to store them in the topic configuration message.
+`ERROR`: if the creator of the topic didn't choose to store them in the topic configuration message, or the user doesn't have access to the topic.

 ---